WHO IS ALICE?

 United Ways across the country are joining forces to bring this issue out of the shadows and ignite a grassroots movement to give ALICE a chance to become financially stable.
 We are raising awareness that ALICE exists in Snohomish County, and that we need to address ALICE for the economic well-being of all residents.
 We are also shedding light on the underlying causes keeping ALICE from succeeding.

-United Way of Snohomish County currently works to provide some short- and medium-term solutions for ALICE, such as free tax preparation and financial and career mentoring through our individual development account program.
+United Way of Snohomish County currently works to provide some short- and medium-term solutions for ALICE, such as free tax preparation.

 The report uses publicly available data from available sources including the U.S. Census, U.S. Department of Housing and Urban Development, U.S. Department of Agriculture and U.S. Bureau of Labor Statistics.
 The lead researcher is United Way ALICE Project National Director Stephanie Hoopes, Ph.D., who works from the project’s home base at United Way of Northern New Jersey and is on the faculty at Rutgers University-Newark’s School of Public Affairs and Administration.
 Each state has an ALICE Research Advisory Committee that is part of the research team and is comprised of top experts from that state representing academia, government, business and nonprofits.